Alfresco/docs-alfresco/content-services/latest/develop/extension-packaging.md

 In a complex module the configuration can be split up into smaller Spring configurations which are included by `module-context.xml`.

 >**Note:** The property `executeOnceOnly`, the default value of which is true, tells the system how many times to execute your module.
-If you want your module to run every time Alfresco Content Services is started, set `executeOnceOnly` to false.
+If you want your module to run every time Content Services is started, set `executeOnceOnly` to false.

 ## Module package formats